720kb/ndm/README.md

 The Shell command line, is obviously very powerful.

-However, not all the people know how to use it sometimes, often can not for intern/office/job reasons, or are not willing to use it.
+However, not all the people know how to use it from the scratch.
+Sometimes and often, they can not use the Command line for intern/office/job reasons, or are not willing to use it at all.

 Forget not that, using an app, does not mean you can no longer use the Command line.